Skip to contents

 lines

 A PeakPosition object or a list of length two.
 If a list is provided, each element must be a named numeric vector giving the observed peak position ("channel") and the corresponding expected "energy" value (in keV).
+Alternatively, the function accepts the stats::lm object from a another calibration or a GammaSpectrum object from which such calibration is copied.
+With this, energy calibrations can be transferred from one object to another.

 ...